 A typical mechanis...

-Kümmell disease is an eponymous name for avascular necrosis and collapse of a vertebral body.
+Kümmell disease is an eponymous name for osteonecrosis and collapse of a vertebral body.

-Kümmell disease represents delayed (usually two weeks) vertebral body collapse due to ischaemia and non-union of the anterior vertebral body wedge fractures after major trauma.
+Kümmell disease represents delayed (usually two weeks) vertebral body collapse due to ischemia and non-union of anterior vertebral body wedge fractures after major trauma.

-The lateral corticospinal tract is formed at the level of the of the medullary pyramids when the majority (90%) of descending corticospinal tract fibres decussate – the majority of the remaining non-decussating 10% of fibres form the much smaller anterior corticospinal tract, with only a few non...
+The lateral corticospinal tract is formed at the level of the of the medullary pyramids when the majority (90%) of descending corticospinal tract fibers decussate – the majority of the remaining non-decussating 10% of fibers form the much smaller anterior corticospinal tract, with only a few non...

 Various subtypes have been descrbied